navinsylvester/mynaa/README.md

 Features
 ========

-#Truncates whole words only
+1)Truncates whole words only
-#Tweet pagination
+2)Tweet pagination
-#Pure cli for absolute security and control
+3)Pure cli for absolute security and control
-#Reverse order posting for readability
+4)Reverse order posting for readability

 Installation
 ============